evergreen-ci/evergreen/README.md

   system.
 * run `make dist` to compile binaries for all supported systems and create a *dist* tarball with all artifacts.
+* run `make local-evergreen` to start a local Evergreen.
+Log in at http://localhost:9090/login with user admin and password password.
+If done correctly, visiting http://localhost:9090/ should show you the waterfall.
+The new UI is available at https://github.com/evergreen-ci/spruce.